Awareness on the Benefits of Participatory Decision Making

 4) people can propose to the local authorities good solutions to addressing the local needs

 5) the local authorities’ budget is spent in a more effective way

 7) people are more satisfied with the development of their communities

 8) I do not know

 However, keep in mind that the answers must always be tailored to the local context, the target group (the respondents), and your project’s content – do not just copy these examples into your survey.

-Calculate the indicator’s value by dividing the number of respondents aware of the minimum number of promoted benefits by the total number of interviewed respondents and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator’s value, divide the number of respondents aware of the minimum number of promoted benefits by the total number of interviewed respondents.
+Multiply the result by 100 to convert it to a percentage.